aurotones/Z370M-ITX-ac-macOS-Clover/README.md

 The motherboard's built-in Bluetooth and Wifi module does NOT work with macOS.
 You will need to get a compatible module for the M.2 slot, or use a USB Bluetooth dongle.

+## Issues or Bug reporting
+Make an issue if you find a bug or a problem specifically for this hardware.
+Also if you found the solution, pull requests are welcome!